 6 - Do you have any theoretical concerns behind your writing?
 What kinds of questions are you trying to answer with your work?
 What do you even think the current questions are?

-7 - What do you see the current role of the writer being in larger culture?
-Does s/he even have one?
+7 – What do you see the current role of the writer being in larger culture?
+Do they even have one?
 What do you think the role of the writer should be?

 8 - Do you find the process of working with an outside editor difficult or essential (or both)?